greg-raven/Uncommon-Sense/_posts/2019-06-24-observations-from-an-indignant-millennial.md

 ---
-title: 'Observations from an indignant millennial'
+title: "Observations from an indignant millennial"
 layout: post
 categories:
 - collectivization